ytdl-patched/ytdl-patched/README.md

                                      configurations by reverting some of the
                                      changes made in yt-dlp.
 See "Differences in default behavior" for details
+    --check-mastodon-instance        Always perform online checks for Mastodon- like URL
+    --check-peertube-instance        Always perform online checks for PeerTube- like URL
+    --test-filename CMD              Like --exec option, but used for testing if downloading should be started.
+You can
+                                     begin with "re:" to use regex instead of commands
+    --print-infojson-types           DO NOT USE.
+IT'S MEANINGLESS FOR MOST PEOPLE.
+Prints types of object in info json.
+Use this for extractors that --print- json won' work.
+    --enable-lock                    Locks downloading exclusively.
+Blocks other
+                                     ytdl-patched process downloading the same
+                                     video.
+    --no-lock                        Do not lock downloading exclusively.
+                                     Download will start even if other process is working on it.

 ## Network Options:
     --proxy URL                      Use the specified HTTP/HTTPS/SOCKS proxy.